derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/08/2021 16:20:10 : 3 Database Admins walked into a NoSQL bar.
+25/08/2021 16:20:16 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-The best thing about a Boolean is even if you are wrong, you are only off by a bit.
+I went to a street where the houses were numbered 8k, 16k, 32k, 64k, 128k, 256k and 512k.
+It was a trip down Memory Lane.
 <!-- replace-with-joke ends -->